mlivesu/cinolib/README.md

 # cinolib
-A generic programming C++ library for processing polygonal and polyhedral meshes.
+A generic programming header only C++ library for processing polygonal and polyhedral meshes.

 (info on how to install/use it coming soon!)